WendyBu/h1b_statistics/README.md

 TX;1;10.0%
 WA;1;10.0%
 ```
-This repo contains 5 test sets. test_1 is default.
+This repo contains 5 test sets. test_1 is as above.

 test_2_2014data: first 500 rows of 2014 H-1B data provided in google drive